adoptium/infrastructure/ansible/playbooks/AdoptOpenJDK_Windows_Playbook/README.md

-# Setting up Windows Machines
+# Setting up Standard Windows Machines

 There's a process to setting up Windows machines and getting them connected to Jenkins.
 If not followed, issues can occur with Jenkins workspaces (See: https://github.com/adoptium/infrastructure/issues/1674).